ZAWAJAN/Acapulco-Sensors/Cube/README.md

 | Laser-cut MDF case  | 1        | The laser cut elements for custom enclosure assembly.
 3mm MDF or other hard sturdy material.   | [CAD Files](#)              |
 | Miscellaneous hardware  | -        | Screws, spacers, wiring, etc.         | -                           |

-## Calibration Setup
+## 1. Calibration Setup

-First, you have to calibrate the sensors.
-Refer to the [Cube Calibration Guide](docs/Cube_Calibration.md)
+First, you have to calibrate the ==Ambient2Click== sensors.
+Refer to the [Sensors Calibration Guide](docs/01_Calibration.md) for instructions on how to do it.

-## Final Setup
+## 2. Final Cube Assembly and Setup

-After calibration, you can assemble the final cubic device
+After the sensors are calibrated, you can proceed to assemble the final cubic enclosure for all components.

-### Hardware Assembly

-Laser cut the parts

-Apply tape and masking tape, and then spray paint the parts

-glue the first set of parts

-place the sensors and other electronic parts in their place, screw and glue

-glue and attach the first set of walls

-Wire parts together and glue the wires

-Plug in the ethernet cable to the RPi, so it goes through the hole in the top face

-Glue and attach the rest of faces, leaving the top face without glue, but use just the screws

-Before the final positioning, remove the masking tape from the lux sensor holes.
+Refer to the [Final Production Guide](02_Final_Production_And_Assembly.md) for instructions.

-### Software
+### 3. Software

 The software is pretty much the same as the one used in calibration